EasySensors/ButtonSizeNode/DomoticzInstallMySensors.md

 **Done**

-> If you use CryptoAuthentication in your nodes, do not forget to  [**“personalize” nodes with encryption key**](https://github.com/EasySensors/ButtonSizeNode/blob/master/SecurityPersonalizationHowTo.md) all the node then.
+> If you use CryptoAuthentication in your nodes, do not forget to  [**“personalize” nodes with encryption key**](https://github.com/EasySensors/ButtonSizeNode/blob/master/SecurityPersonalizationHowTo.md) all the nodes then.

 Use it